 In December 2015, the ECO invited prescribed ministries to renew their commitment to the EBR in writing.
 Read the ministry’s recommitment to the Environmental Bill of Rights.

 ECO Comment: The MOL has a relatively low EBR workload.
-There was little material with which the ECO could evaluate the MOL’s thoroughness and efficacy in discharging its EBR responsibilities, as the ministry did not post any notices on the Environmental Registry.
-The ECO is pleased that the MOL reaffirmed its commitment to the EBR.
-Going forward, the MOL is encouraged to continue to co-operate with ECO requests for information, ensure that it posts clearly written and sufficiently detailed notices of any environmentally significant proposals on the Environmental Registry for public consultation; give prompt notice of its decisions on such proposals on the Registry; and consider its Statement of Environmental Values when making those decisions.
+There was little material with which the ECO could evaluate the MOL’s execution of its EBR responsibilities in 2016/2017, as the ministry did not post any notices on the Environmental Registry.
+The ECO is happy to report that the MOL’s EBR co-ordinator attended an EBR compliance information session in September 2016.
+Going forward, the ECO encourages the MOL to contact our office for any assistance in understanding and complying with its EBR responsibilities, including: co-operating with any ECO requests for information; ensuring that it posts clearly written and sufficiently detailed notices of any environmentally significant proposals on the Environmental Registry for public consultation; giving prompt notice of its decisions on such proposals on the Registry; and considering its Statement of Environmental Values when making those decisions.

 To view other ministries’ EBR report cards, go to Government Performance on this website and select the ministry of your choice.